heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 GCC is also required, though you may be able to get it to work with Clang by changing the `*compiler*` and `*linker*` variables in icpp.lisp.
 You can also change the `*compiler*`, `*linker*`, and `*source-extension*` variables to turn it into a C REPL instead of C++.
+(You would also have to change the source file extension from ".cpp" to ".c" so that GCC treats it as C, and remove the `extern "C" {` block that gets added to throwaway programs).

 Once you have everything you need, enter the following at SBCL's `*` prompt: